perspectivezoom/from-html-to-backbone/README.md

 The first thing to notice is that the Underscore template moved from its own variable to the `template` property of the View.
 Strictly speaking, this wasn't necessary; our render function could have just as easily been `this.$el.html(gameListing(this.model));` instead of `this.$el.html(this.template(this.model));`, but Backbone Views provide us with the convention of storing the View's template in the template property.
 More importantly, it makes sense to store it there; the template doesn't really belong floating out in the open.

-Which brings us to the render function itself.
+Which brings us to the `render` function itself.
 As mentioned previously, Backbone lets you choose how to render HTML.
 In the standard Backbone.View, the `render` function is completely blank, forcing you to define it yourself.
-The sole job of this.render is to populate the View's `el` property, where the View stores its HTML.
-For reasons of convenience and [convention](http://backbonejs.org/#View-render), we define render to return the view after it has finished populating its el.
+The sole job of `render` is to populate the View's `el` property, where the View stores its HTML.
+For reasons of convenience and [convention](http://backbonejs.org/#View-render), we define `render` to return the view after it has finished populating its `el`.
 This will allow us to employ method chaining later on in this step.

 By default, `el` is just an empty `<div></div>`.
-We want our View's `el` to be a HTML table row, so we use the tagName property to make its containing `el` a tr instead.
-Thus, when the View is newed up, before we call its render function, our View's `el` is just `<tr></tr>`.
+We want our View's `el` to be a HTML table row, so we use the tagName property to make its containing `el` a `tr` instead.
+Thus, when the View is newed up, before we call its `render` function, our View's `el` is just `<tr></tr>`.
 We also remove the `<tr></tr>` tags from the template.

-When render is called, we take our model, run it through our template, and stuff the resultant HTML into `el`'s `<tr></tr>`.
-Helpfully, Backbone gives us `this.$el`, a convenient shorthand for `$(this.el)`.
+When `render` is called, we take our model, run it through our template, and stuff the resultant HTML into `el`'s `<tr></tr>`.
+Helpfully, Backbone gives us `this.$el`, a convenient shorthand for `$(this.el)`, the jQuery object wrapper that you know and love.

 Ok, time to use the view: